AaronNZH/Boosting-Few-shot-3D-Point-Cloud-Segmentation-via-Query-Guided-Enhancement/README.md

 	```
 	pip install faiss-cpu
 	```
-- Install `torch-cluster` with the corrreponding torch and cuda version, and it will take a few minutes
+- Install `torch-cluster` with the corresponding torch and cuda version, and it will take a few minutes
 	```
 	pip install torch-cluster
 	```